conan-io/conan-io.github.io/_posts/2021-05-10-New-conan-release-1-36.markdown

 suggestions and POCs done using various strategies to provide this capability, but none ever made it through review until now.
-In this release, with the CMakeToolchain generator, we're debuting a model in which the generator internally builds it's output as a dictionary-like datastructure with named "Blocks" of templated content.
+In this release, with the CMakeToolchain generator, we're debuting a model in which the generator internally builds its output as a dictionary-like data structure with named "Blocks" of templated content.

 The first outstanding group of feature requests this addresses is the common